 “That sounds good.
 I’ll tell you another story.”

 Maya woke up cold and shivering in the back seat of the car.
 Exhaling, she watched her breath as it swirled and evaporated.
 The icy-cold air seeped in from around the window frames and settled in her bones, stealing away her sleep.
 Wearing layers of clothing and wrapped in a thin blanket, she looked toward the front seat.
 Her father had not yet returned.

-Lying back, a single tear escaped.
+Lying back, a single tear escaped her eye and rolled down her cheek.
 Maya tried to stop the sobs that threatened to burst free.

 What good do they do anyway?!

 Her efforts were in vain.
 Wet cold trails of tears pooled in her ears.
 Speaking into the silence, white mist blew as smoke.

 “I want no gifts, just my dad.
 Please bring him back to me.”

 They had driven from town to town, her father finding and losing jobs, earning enough for rent and food each time.
 But the well had run dry and no jobs were to be found.
 They moved on until they ran out of money for gas.
 The car was stuffed with their remaining worldly possessions including a few nick-nacks to remember her mother by.
 A year before, she had sat by her mother’s bedside.

 Before she died, her mother said, “Take care of each other.”

 They had spent every last penny on her mother’s medical bills.
 Maya’s father was broken-hearted.
 His spirit crushed by her death.
 The allure of drink, to dull the pain, consumed him.